-Students majoring in vocal performance at Yale are enrolled in one of two separate and distinct tracks: the Opera track (sponsored by the School of Music, with Doris Yarick-Cross as program adviser), and the track in Early Music, Oratorio, and Chamber Ensemble (sponsored jointly by the Institute of Sacred Music and School of Music, with James Taylor as program coordinator).
+Students majoring in vocal performance at Yale are enrolled in one of two separate and distinct tracks: the Opera track (sponsored by the School of Music), and the track in Early Music, Oratorio, and Chamber Ensemble (sponsored jointly by the Institute of Sacred Music and School of Music, with James Taylor as program coordinator).

 The Yale community and the New Haven area offer ample opportunities for solo experience with various Yale choral and orchestral ensembles, as well as through church positions and professional orchestras.
 Close proximity to New York and Boston makes attendance at performances and auditions in those cities convenient.
 Additionally, students have the opportunity to teach voice to undergraduates in Yale College and to non-majors in the Yale School of Music.

 Information about the Opera track can be found in the bulletin of the Yale School of Music.

 This vocal track, leading to the M.M., M.M.A., or D.M.A. is designed for the singer whose interests lie principally in the fields of early music, oratorio, art song, contemporary music, and vocal chamber ensembles.

 The ISM voice track is designed to enhance and nurture the artistry of young singers by developing in them a secure technique, consummate musicianship, and stylistic versatility through instruction in performance practice and comprehensive performance experience.
 There is a strong emphasis on oratorio, particularly the works of Bach and Handel, as well as art song repertoire.